daniel-molina/visualequation/HACKING.md

 >
 >1.
 A N-ulevel peer is not a M-ulevel peer for M different than N.
 >1.
 A N-ulevel aide is a M-ulevel aide for M bigger than N.
 >1.
+The ilevel of an aide is always positive.
+>1.
 A N-ulevel peer P is a M-ulevel mate for M bigger than N if P is a symbol
 >   or the representative of the parameter of a non-user arg.
+>1.
+The ulevel-diff of two N-mates does not depend on N.
+>1.
+Two N-mates of E are peers of each other if, and only if, their ulevel diff
+>   is 0.
+>1.
+Two N-mates of each other will be M-mates of each other for every M such
+>   that M >= N - min{il1, il2}, being il1 and il2 the ilevel of the N-mates.

 The **mate to the left** of another mate MA is a subeq LMA that results of the following algorithm (it supposes that the only operator with a non-user arg is